chrisdallat/LS-UNIX-Implementation/README.md

 *  -a: Include directory entries whose names begin with a dot (.).
 *  -t: Sort by time modified (most recently modified first) before sorting the operands by lexicographical order.
+*  /directory name: to show contents of a directory, can include multiple directories in command.
 ### Program Usage

 1. From the terminal move to "my_ls" directory and type "make" to compile the program.